xiaoyunyang/xiaoyunyang.github.io/content/post/programming/guide-deploying-mern-to-aws.md

 ```
 $ touch deploy.sh
-$ # put all the scripts into deploy.sh
+$ # put all the scripts above into deploy.sh
 $ chmod +x deploy.sh
 $ ./deploy.sh # run this everytime you want to deploy
 ```